-As we discussed earlier, cortisol is a hormone released by the body during a stress event.
+As we discussed earlier, cortisol is a hormone released by the body during a stressful event.

 Excess and prolonged stress leads to chronically high cortisol levels.

-When cortisol levels are high, they cause excess fat around the organs.
+And, when cortisol levels are high, they cause excess fat to be stored around the organs.

-So, naturally, high stress equals high cortisol, which leads to abdominal fat, or “stress belly.”
+So, logically, high stress equals high cortisol, which leads to abdominal fat or a “stress belly.”